 We recommend annual comprehensive eye evaluations for all patients who wear contact lenses.

-To schedule an appointment, call 614-292-2020, option 2.
-You can also request an appointment online through our request an appointment page.
+To schedule an appointment, call 614-292-2020, option 1, then option 2.
+You also may request an appointment online through our request an appointment page.

 Steps contact lens wearers should follow to optimize ocular health: